jtpgames/Locust_Scripts/README.md

 In our case, we build software that simulates the behavior of a real system, in order to provide the means for others to roughly reproduce our experiments.

-More details about our generic performance testing infrastructure can be found in our paper.
+More details about our generic performance testing infrastructure can be found in our paper[1](https://www.doi.org/10.1007/978-3-030-68110-4_9).

 This repository contains the aforementioned Python scripts: